Actions to Address Risks & Opportunities for ISO 27001 Requirement 6.1

 - ‘achieve continual improvement’.

 The organisation must have plans in place that cover the actions it will take to identify, assess and treat these risks and opportunities and how it will integrate and implement those actions into its information security management system processes.
-This should include how they will evaluate the effectiveness of these actions.
+This should include how they will evaluate the effectiveness of these actions and monitor them over time.

-The ISO 27001 standard requires an organisation to establish and maintain information security risk assessment processes that include the risk acceptance and assessment criteria.
+The information security processes that include the risk acceptance and assessment criteria.
 It also stipulates that any assessments should be consistent, valid and produce ‘comparable results.’
+That means clearly describing the approach being taken and means producing a risk methodology – we’ve written more about developing that here.standard requires an organisation to establish and maintain

-Organisations must apply the assessment processes to identify risks associated with the confidentiality, integrity, and availability (CIA) of the information assets that fall within the defined scope of the ISMS.
+Organisations must apply the assessment processes to identify risks associated with the confidentiality, integrity, and availability (CIA) of the information assets within the defined scope of the ISMS.
+Some (most) detail conscious ISO certified auditors will expect that methodology to go beyond simple likelihood and impact descriptions, to also explain what happens (say) when a conflict occurs between one risk (e.g. availability based) and another (e.g. confidentiality based).

-Risks should be assigned to risk owners within the organisation who will determine the level of risk, assess the potential consequences should the risk materialise, together with ‘realistic likelihood of the occurrence of the risk’.
+Risks need to be assigned to risk owners within the organisation who will determine the level of risk, assess the potential consequences should the risk materialise, together with ‘realistic likelihood of the occurrence of the risk’.

-It is necessary to produce a Statement of Applicability that contains the controls the organisation has deemed necessary together with the justification for inclusions, whether they are implemented or not, and the justification for exclusions of controls from Annex A;
+It is necessary to produce a Statement of Applicability that contains the controls the organisation has deemed necessary together with the justification for inclusions, whether they are implemented or not, and the justification for exclusions of controls from Annex A. This is a pretty significant job (massively simplified and automated by ISMS.online) that demonstrates that the organisation has looked carefully at all the areas around those controls that ISO 27001 deems to be important.

-The Statement of Applicability contains the necessary controls as mentioned above and the justification for their inclusion or exclusion.
-But the purpose of the Statement is to create a document that you can give to your interested parties, to give them a better understanding of your information security management system.
+The Statement of Applicability (SOA) contains the necessary controls as mentioned above and the justification for their inclusion or exclusion.
+It is great for internal management and for sharing with relevant interested parties.
+This along with the security policy, scope and certificate (if achieved) will give them a better understanding of where their interests and concerns might be in your information security management system.

 Typically, planning how you will identify, evaluate and treat risks, to meet the requirements above, is one of the more time-consuming elements of implementing your ISMS.
 It requires an organisation to define a methodology for the consistent evaluation of risk and maintain clear records of each risk, it’s assessment and treatment plan.
 Furthermore, the records should demonstrate regular reviews over time, and evidence of the treatment that has taken place.
 This will include which of the Annex A controls you have put in place as part of that treatment and will feed into the creation (and maintenance) of the Statement of Applicability.